intermine/im-docs/docs/webapp/region-search/index.rst

       Ref https://github.com/intermine/intermine/blob/dev/bio/webapp/src/org/intermine/bio/web/logic/GenomicRegionSearchService.java#L1106-1112

 Polling
-	We create a synchronizedMap hold all the query results and put it in http request.On the results page, there is a checker (javascript) checking the size of the map, so a progress bar will be updating.
+	We create a synchronizedMap to hold all the query results and put it in an http request.
+On the results page, there is a checker (javascript) checking the size of the map, so a progress bar will be updating.
 The results table will be generated once 10 results return, the pager will be updated dynamically. he whole part will be replaced by InterMine results table.
 Ref https://github.com/intermine/intermine/blob/dev/bio/webapp/src/org/intermine/bio/web/logic/GenomicRegionSearchQueryRunner.java#L129-223

 Results table and download links